autoNumeric/autoNumeric/README.md

 ## Formula mode

-AutoNumeric provides a quick way to enter and evaluate simple math expression into the element.<br>
+AutoNumeric provides a quick way to enter and evaluate simple math expressions directly into the element.<br>

-Sometimes, you need to quickly calculate the product or the sum of two numbers, before entering the result in the AutoNumeric element.
+Sometimes, you need to quickly calculate the product or the sum of two or more numbers, before entering the result in the AutoNumeric element.
 <br>
 For instance, you might ask yourself *"How many months are there in 14 years and 5 months ?"*, then you'd need to either make a mental calculation, or resort to using a calculator.
 To speed things up and provide a lean user experience, AutoNumeric provides a *formula mode* which allows you to enter and evaluate simple math expressions very quickly.